Hyperting/chakra-admin/README.md

 # chakra-admin

-Simple admin panels with GraphQL and Chakra UI.
+(WIP) Simple admin panels with GraphQL and Chakra UI.

+## Getting started

+To get setup and run the project, read the [CONTRIBUTING](CONTRIBUTING.md) file.